-This paper contributes to existing literature on structural estimation of Bayesian games in several aspects.
+This paper contributes to the existing literature on structural estimation of Bayesian games in several ways.
 First, we identify the complete structure of the model under a set of mild nonparametric restrictions on primitives.
+This is in contrast to the existing literature, which requires that either the payoff functions or the distribution of private information be finitely parameterized to obtain point identification.

-Bajari, Hong, Nekipelov and Krainer (2009) identify the players' payoffs in a more general model of multinomial choices, also without assuming any particular functional form for payoffs.
-However, their approach requires researchers to have full knowledge of the distribution of private information.
+Bajari, Hong, Nekipelov and Krainer (2009) identify the players' payoffs in a general model of multinomial choices, without assuming any particular functional form for payoffs, but they require the researcher to have full knowledge of the distribution of private information.
 In contrast we allow the distribution of private information to be unknown and nonparametric.
-We instead obtain identification by imposing stronger exclusion restrictions embodied in our excluded regressor assumptions.
+We instead obtain identification by imposing economically motivated exclusion restrictions.

 Sweeting (2009) proposes a maximum-likelihood estimator where players' payoffs are linear indices and the distribution of players' private information is known to belong to a parametric family.
 Aradillas-Lopez (2010) estimates a model with linear payoffs when players' private information are independent of states observed by researchers.
 He also proposes a root-N consistent estimator by extending the semi-parametric estimator for single-agent decision models in Klein and Spady (1993) to the game-theoretic setup.
-Tang (2010) shows identification of a similar model to Aradillas-Lopez, with the independence between private information and observed states replaced by a weaker median independence assumption, and proposes consistent estimators for linear coefficients without establishing rates of convergence.
+Tang (2010) shows identification of a similar model to Aradillas-Lopez (2010), with the independence between private information and observed states replaced by a weaker median independence assumption, and proposes consistent estimators for linear coefficients without establishing rates of convergence.
 Wan and Xu (2010) consider a class of Bayesian games with index utilities under median restrictions.
 They allow players' private information to be positively correlated in a particular form, and focus on a class of monotone, threshold crossing pure-strategy equilibria.
 Unlike these papers, we show non-parametric identification of players' payoffs, with no functional forms imposed.
 We also allow private information to be correlated with non-excluded regressors in unrestricted ways but require them to be independent across players conditional on observable states.

 The second contribution of this paper is to propose a two-step, consistent and asymptotically normal estimator for semi-parametric models with linear payoffs and private information correlated with non-excluded regressors.
 If in addition the support of private information and excluded regressors are bounded, our estimators for the linear coefficients in baseline payoffs attain the parametric rate.
 If these supports are unbounded, then the rate of convergence of estimators for these coefficients depends on properties of the tails of the distribution of excluded regressors.
-The estimators for interaction effects converge at the parametric rate regardless of the boundedness of these supports.2
+The estimators for interaction effects converge at the parametric rate regardless of the boundedness of these supports.

 Our third contribution is to accommodate multiple Bayesian Nash equilibria without relying on knowledge of any equilibrium selection mechanism.
 The possibility of multiple BNE in data poses a challenge to structural estimation because in this case observed player choice probabilities are an unknown mixture of those implied by each of the multiple equilibria.
 Hence, the exact structural link between the observable distribution of actions and model primitives is not known.
 The existing literature proposes several approaches to address this issue.
-These include parameterizing the equilibrium selection mechanism, assuming only a single BNE is followed by the players (Bajari, Hong, Krainer and Nekipelov (2009)), introducing sufficient restrictions on primitives to ensure that the system characterizing the equilibria have a unique solution (Aradillas-Lopez (2010)), or only obtain partial identification results (Beresteanu, Molchanov, Molinari (2011)).3
+These include parameterizing the equilibrium selection mechanism, assuming only a single BNE is followed by the players (Bajari, Hong, Krainer and Nekipelov (2009)), introducing sufficient restrictions on primitives to ensure that the system characterizing the equilibria have a unique solution (Aradillas-Lopez (2010)), or only obtaining partial identification results (Beresteanu, Molchanov, Molinari (2011)).